reuters-graphics/paparazzo/HOME.md

-  -o, --outDir      Directory to output image, relative to cwd  (default paparazzo) -q, --quality     Image quality (jpeg format only)  (default 90) -c, --crawl       Crawl links for other pages  (default false) -v, --version     Displays current version
+  -o, --outDir      Directory to output image, relative to cwd  (default paparazzo) -q, --quality     Image quality (jpeg format only)  (default 90) -c, --crawl       Crawl links for other pages  (default false) -a, --await       CSS selecor of element to await before taking screenshot -t, --timeout     Milliseconds to wait for the page to settle before taking screenshot -v, --version     Displays current version
   -h, --help        Displays this message
 ```